How To Use an EAP in New Jersey

 - General Outpatient Program (GOP): Typically, this program is the last step in the rehab and recovery process.
 It involves 1-3 hour-long sessions per week at our facility in New Jersey.
 Many people enter the GOP after completing a PHP and/or IOP; the regular sessions are designed to help prevent relapse as you transition out of more intense therapy.

 If drugs or alcohol are affecting your performance at work, call your EAP today for immediate support.
-You can also call Greenbranch Recovery directly at 833-272-6246 to schedule an assessment and find out how we work with EAPs to support you on the road to recovery.
+You can also call Greenbranch Recovery, the leading addiction treatment center in New Jersey, directly at 609-622-5101 to schedule an assessment and find out how we work with EAPs to support you on the road to recovery.